MarilynKeller/SKEL/README.md

 ```
 This runs the forward pass of SKEL and saves the output as separated body and skeleton meshes.

-You can then try to change the SKEK parameters knowing the following.
+You can then try to change the SKEL parameters knowing the following.
 SKEL is controled by two parameters:

 - `betas` controls the shape of the body (tall, small, skinny, etc...).
 It is a vector of size 10.
 The values should remain between -2 and 2.
 The first value of the vector roughly controls the height, the second value the weight.